metamn/beat/code/framework/structure/video/VIDEO.md

 1. IE11 and Edge 13 gives an "Error: unsuported video type or invalid file path" because Github Pages is not able to serve videos for these browsers: http://stackoverflow.com/questions/15951012/can-mime-types-of-github-pages-files-be-configured

+2. On Galaxy S2 the entire mobile is freezing, restart needed.

 ## Poster images

 - IE 11, Edge 13, 14, Safari 10 ... needs them